emrahsariboz/Machine-learning-portfolio/README.md

 ## Norms and Distance Metrics

-Distance metric is used in both supervised and unsupervised machine learning algorithms to measure the distance between the data point.
-Using this distance metric, we can assign a new data instances to the corresponding categories.
+The distance metric is used in both supervised and unsupervised machine learning algorithms to measure the distance between the data point.
+Using this distance metric, we can assign new data instances to the corresponding categories.
 Before getting details of it, we need to understand the norm.

-In linear algebra, norm is a function which takes a vector as an input and produces scalar value that shows how big the vector is.In other words, it is a distance between the vector and origin.
+In linear algebra, the norm is a function that takes a vector as an input and produces a scalar value that shows how big the vector is.
+In other words, it is a distance between the vector and origin.
 Using norms, we can define distance metrics.
 The most commonly used norms are L1 and L2.

 ## Week 7
 ## Support Vector Machines